rust-lang/mdBook/book-example/src/format/config.md

   files with the ones found in the specified folder.
 - **default-theme:** The theme color scheme to select by default in the 'Change Theme' dropdown.
 Defaults to `light`.
+- **preferred-dark-theme:** The default theme to use if the browser requests the dark version of the site.
+Defaults to `navy`.
 - **curly-quotes:** Convert straight quotes to curly quotes, except for those that occur in code blocks and code spans.
 Defaults to `false`.
 - **mathjax-support:** Adds support for [MathJax](mathjax.md).
 Defaults to